SainsburyWellcomeCentre/NeuralPlayground/README.md

 4. Comment your work.

-All contributions to the repository are acknowledged through the all-contributors bot and in a future publication.
+All contributions to the repository are acknowledged through the all-contributors bot.
 Refer to the README.md files found in each of the modules for further details on how to contribute to them.